 - Federal Loans.
 If you accepted as part of your aid package either the subsidized or unsubsidized direct federal loan, you should see this applied to your bill as a credit or pending aid credit.
 Again, you will only see half the amount per semester.
 If you did not accept federal loans as part of your aid package, check with your financial aid department to see if you can still apply for a federal loan.
 Traditionally federal loans have the lowest fixed rates and best student borrower benefits, which include not requiring a cosigner.
 Be sure that a FAFSA has been completed if you want to apply for the federal loans.

 - Tuition Payment Plans.
-Determine if you have any income available to help pay college costs.
+Determine if you have any monthly income available to help pay college costs.
 Most colleges offer a payment plan that allows you to spread out the cost of tuition over the course of a school year.
 Typically, a payment plan administrator charges a one-time enrollment fee.
 Be aware that making late payments can result in high fees.
 Contact the college Bursar’s Office or Financial Aid Office to get information regarding payment plans.
 Once again, any amount, even small, can reduce borrowing need, lessening the debt to repay after graduation.

 - Federal PLUS Loans.
 The Parent Loan for Undergraduate Students is also a federal loan program that may or may not have been listed on your financial aid award letter.
 This loan is secured by parents only (student not obligated on the loan).
 Rates vary each year and there is an origination fee associated with this loan.
 Be sure to shop carefully when considering a PLUS loan along with any other private loan options for the best rates and loan benefits.